-Well, it was one of those days (it says cranky on the cover, doesn’t it).
+Well, it was one of those days.
 Maybe I woke up on the wrong side of the bed, maybe the children did but it wasn’t one of the best days I’ve had (though we did have a little lay-in until 7.15 so can’t complain about that).

 I’m finding having the two children together in the day a bit of a struggle.
 When Bodhi is asleep and it’s just me and Charley its fine.
 We either having a snuggle on the sofa watching a film (normally Frozen) or baking or crafting.
 All is lovely and snuggly.

 However, as soon as the little chap is about Charley wants to play with whatever he wants to play with, pull him around, push him around and boss him around.
 It seems she has her own life-size toy to play with and today was no exception.
 I’m not sure what I was expecting having two.
 Maybe that from the start there would be the biggest love between them, and some days there are glimpses of that.
 The best moments in the day are when they are both laughing together.
 I just want them to get on with each other well and I’d like them to be friends as they get older, sure squabbles are inevitable but sometimes its just constant and so draining.